MicrosoftDocs/customer-insights/ci-docs/suggested-segments-activity.md

 - Activity type: purchases, retail transactions, online transactions, customer support cases, subscriptions, and so on.

-- Entity in Customer Insights that contains the activity data: The UnifiedActivity entity or the entity for a specific activity.
+- Table in Customer Insights that contains the activity data: The UnifiedActivity table or the table for a specific activity.

 - Dimensions to include: Recency, frequency, or monetary dimension, depending on your business requirements.